Premium DOM Component

 npm install rwt-dockable-panels

-OPTION 2: No prior experience using NPM?
+2: No prior experience using NPM?

 Just follow these general steps: